 The Company maintains a Supplemental Executive Retirement Plan for certain executive officers primarily to restore benefit reductions in certain employee benefit plans due to Internal Revenue Service regulations.
-The benefits accrued under this plan totaled \$3,207,000 at December 31, 2017 and \$3,108,000 at December 31, 2016 and are unfunded.
-The Company recorded an expense of \$347,000 and \$354,000 relating to this plan during the years ended December 31, 2017 and 2016, respectively.
+The benefits accrued under this plan totaled \$3,205,000 at December 31, 2018 and \$3,207,000 at December 31, 2017 and are unfunded.
+The Company recorded an expense of \$309,000 and \$347,000 relating to this plan during the years ended December 31, 2018 and 2017, respectively.
+The components of net periodic benefit cost other than the service cost component are included in the line item "Other non-interest expense" in the Consolidated Statements of Income.